Skip to Main Content

 Receiving a cancer diagnosis comes with so many challenges and concerns.
 You may feel in shock, angry, grief-stricken, anxious, depressed, or all of the above in alternating waves.
 There are so many unanswered questions about what this may mean for you, your loved ones, your work, and the rest of your life.

 Then there are the treatments themselves, which often involve some combination of surgery and post-surgical rehabilitation, chemotherapy, radiation, and possibly long-term medications.
-All of these come with hefty and unpleasant side effects that can seriously impact your quality of life.
+Many of these treatments have with significant, unpleasant side effects that can seriously impact your quality of life.

 If possible, it is a good idea to schedule your first appointment before you start chemotherapy or radiation so that you will not be unduly fatigued by the process of giving your health history during your first visit.